AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module0/ex2.md

 - 1 Web Retail project, which makes it possible to use a demo website with the Luma demo brand
 - 1 Mobile Retail project, which makes it possible to use a demo mobile app with the Luma demo brand
+- 1 CX App Retail project, which makes it possible to use a call center and clienteling app with the Luma demo brand
 - 1 Data Collection property for web, which you'll use to collect data from the website
 - 1 Data Collection property for mobile, which you'll use to collect data from the mobile app